 We are all exposed to natural radiation in our environment.
-The amount of radiation exposure from a full mouth series of X-rays is equal to the amount a person receives in eleven days from natural sources.
+The amount of radiation exposure from a full mouth series of digital x-rays is similar to what we get in 2 days living at altitude in Flagstaff, AZ.

 Dental X-rays produce a low level of radiation and are considered safe.
 Dentists take necessary precautions to limit the patient’s exposure to radiation when taking dental X-rays.
 These precautions include using lead apron shields to protect the body and using modern, digital sensors that cut down the exposure time of each X-ray.